Government Junta of Chile (1973)

 The Government Junta of Chile (Junta de Gobierno de Chile) was the military junta established to rule Chile during the military dictatorship that followed the overthrow of President Salvador Allende in the 1973 Chilean coup d'état.
-The Government Junta was the executive and legislative branch of government until December 17, 1974, when Augusto Pinochet rose was formally declared President of Chile in late 1974.
+The Government Junta was the executive and legislative branch of government until 17 December 1974, when Augusto Pinochet was formally declared President of Chile.
 After that date, it functioned strictly as a legislative body until the return to democracy in 1990.

 Installation of the regime

-On September 11, 1973, the day of the coup, the military officers issued an Act of Constitution.
+On 11 September 1973, the day of the coup, the military officers issued an Act of Constitution.
 The act established a junta government that immediately suspended the constitution, suspended Congress, imposed strict censorship and curfew, proscribed the leftist parties that had constituted Salvador Allende's Popular Unity coalition, and halted all political activity, effectively establishing a dictatorship.
 The judicial branch continued to operate under the Junta, and nominally had jurisdiction over its repressive activities, but rarely interfered.

-The new junta was made up of General Gustavo Leigh representing the Air Force, General Augusto Pinochet representing the Army, Admiral José Toribio Merino representing the Navy, and General César Mendoza representing the Carabineros (police).
+The new junta was made up of General Augusto Pinochet representing the Army, General Gustavo Leigh representing the Air Force, Admiral José Toribio Merino representing the Navy, and General César Mendoza representing the Carabineros (police).

 The Nixon administration, which had worked to create the conditions for the coup, promptly recognized the junta government and supported it in consolidating power.

 History and leadership

 Once the Junta was in power, General Pinochet soon consolidated his control.
 Since he was the commander-in-chief of the oldest branch of the military forces (the Army), he was made the head of the military junta.
 This position was originally to be rotated among the four branches, but was later made permanent.
-He began by retaining sole chairmanship of the junta as "Supreme Chief of the Nation" from June 27, 1974 until December 17, 1974, when he was proclaimed President.
+He began by retaining sole chairmanship of the junta as "Supreme Chief of the Nation" from 27 June 1974 until 17 December 1974, when he was proclaimed President.
 Gustavo Leigh, commander of the Air Force, opposed the consolidation of the legislative and executive branches, but agreed to Pinochet's presidency under pressure from Merino and Mendoza, who warned that the junta would split otherwise if he did not sign on.